slavapestov/swift-evolution/proposals/9999-self-formal-type-in-class.md

 `Derived`, whereas in a method with any other return type, the type of `self` is `Base`.

+## Proposed solution

+The proposal is to change the type of `self` to always be `Self`, which can be thought of as a special generic type parameter bound to the dynamic type of the instance.

 With this proposal, the above code will instead produce the following:

 ```swift